You create farms using the Farms page.

 - If you created a desktops farm, you can use it to create a session-based desktop assignment.

-Also, when an image VM has a data disk, additional time is needed for creating an encrypted farm server VM based on that image VM.
+Also, when an image VM has a data disk, additional time is needed for creating an encrypted farm VM based on that image VM.
 The longest times occur for data disks of larger, terabyte sizes.

 What to do next